LeMunter/manual_migration/README.md

 # Start
 Start by creating a folder with the name "secrets" somewhere on your computer.
 Download your personal RC file from openstack and place it in that folder.
-Open the RC file with any simple text editor.
-Enter your openstack password on line 34.
-The line should now look like this,” export OS_PASSWORD=$<your-password-here>”.
 Also place your private ssh-key-file inside this folder and name it “key.pem”.

 Now you are ready to start your multipass virtual machine.